ivan-gramatikov/Shazem/README.md

 Just use a root file explorer, go to `Data/Data/` and look for one or more folders with `shazam` in their name.
 Then, what you may want to do is look for `library.db`.
 This is where shazam usually stores its databases.
 These storages hold the list of your songs...

-For non-root users, you will have to use ADB to backup the entire app `TODO: add a tutorial on how to backup the entire app so as to get THE DATABASE out of the backup...`
+For NON-ROOT users, you will have to use ADB to backup the entire app

+`TODO: add a tutorial on how to backup the entire app so as to get THE DATABASE out of the backup...`